 Depending on the project scope, we would also held usability test to learn user's feedbacks.
 As designers we spend tons of time digging into the feature and we are so familiar with the interface that we may not notice that a design demands high-learning effort for normal users given their time and experience with the interface.
 So we design tasks and run usability tests to learn the real experience when people are using the product for the first time.
 This helps us to find flaws in our design and to backup some of our design decisions.

 Some usability test summary from Connect Manager

 ∎ Thoughts on designing for toB products

 It's more about problem-solving and provides efficient solutions.

 Comparing to toC products, toB products are much more complicated and heavily information loaded.
-So the user experience is not much about the delightful colorfulness and cool animated effects of the interface.
-Instead, it's more about presenting the numerous information in a clear and hierarchical way, and how you guide the user to perform their tasks efficiently and gain values from your product.
+So the user experience is not just about the delightful colorfulness and animated effects of the interface.
+Instead, I find it's more about presenting the numerous information in a clear and hierarchical way, and how you guide the user to perform their tasks efficiently and gain values from your product.

-Also, your target user is not a single person but a whole company that includes different roles or hierarchies.
-In design, you need to think about the experience not just for normal users but also for managers, admins, etc. This requires more empathy and consideration of users' different situations and needs.
+Also, your target user is not a single person but a whole company that includes different roles.
+You need to think about the experience from different perspectives including users, managers, admins, etc. This requires more consideration of users' different situations and needs.

 ∎ Design system

-Based on this circumstance, I tend to keep a clean organization of information and define modulized and extensive design patterns for our products, especially for the web consoles.
-For client-side products, I also keep a light-weight and minimal visual design language.
+Based on this circumstance, I tend to keep a clean organization of information and define modulized and extensive design patterns for our products, especially for the web administrative consoles.
+For client products, I also keep a light-weight and minimal visual design language.
 The extensiveness of the design system is very important in agile development.
-It allows us to seamlessly expand the functionality and gives us much efficiency in the implementation.
+It allows us to iterate the design quickly, seamlessly expand the functionality, and gives us lots of efficiency for the implementation.